md-arif-alam/aconews/README.md

-**ACONews is a cutting-edge news website designed to deliver the latest news headlines from around the globe.
+**Aconews is a cutting-edge news website designed to deliver the latest news headlines from around the globe.
 Utilizing the GNews.io RESTful API, this application is built with a modern tech stack including React.js, TailwindCSS, and Shadcn for a seamless and visually appealing user experience.
 The backend is powered by Express and Node.js, providing a robust and scalable API service.**

 ***Table of Contents***